Moving up to secondary school

-You should list grammar schools on your application if your child qualifies for a grammar school and your preference is for a grammar school.
+- You should list grammar schools on your application in case your child qualifies for a grammar school and your preference is for a grammar school.

 - If your preferred school is a Buckinghamshire upper / all-ability school or a school in another area, then you need not include a Buckinghamshire grammar school on your application.

-If your child does not qualify for a grammar school, but your preferred school is still a grammar school, then in order to continue pursuing this option, you must include a grammar school preference on your application.
-You may then request a Selection Review or, from 1 March 2019 (National Offer Day) onwards, an admission appeal.
+- In case your child does not qualify for a grammar school, but your preferred school is still a grammar school, then in order to continue pursuing this option, you must include a grammar school preference on your application.
+You may then request a Selection Review or, from 1 March 2021 (National Offer Day) onwards, an admission appeal.
 When completing your application, it is best to put any grammar school preference above any upper/all-ability school preference.

-At the time secondary school places are allocated on 1 March 2019, if your child has not qualified for a grammar school and you have included grammar school preferences on your application, we will automatically refuse them.
+At the time secondary school places are allocated on 1 March 2021, if your child has not qualified for a grammar school and you have included grammar school preferences on your application, we will automatically refuse them.
 However, you will be entitled to appeal this refusal.
-If you have not included a grammar school preference on your application then you will not be able to appeal for that school, as it is the refusal of this school allocation on 1 March that triggers the right of appeal.
+If you have not included a grammar school preference on your application then you will not be able to appeal for that school, as it is the refusal of a place on 1 March that triggers the right of appeal.

-Even if you think your child will qualify for a grammar school through the review or appeal process, we always recommend that you include an upper/all-ability school somewhere on your application.
+Even if you think your child will qualify for a grammar school, via the tests or through the review/appeal process, we always recommend that you include an upper/all-ability school somewhere on your application.

 We won’t tell any school where you listed it on your application before we offer places.